arwyl/rpg-cards-to-book-view/README.md

 ## Notes
-- experimental sorting by spell level just finds any number in subtitle element and sorts by it (with hope that spells and only spells will have a number in subtitle element)
+- experimental sorting by spell level just searches for the word 'cantrip' (equals to zero) or any number in subtitle element and sorts by it (with hope that spells and only spells will have a number in subtitle element)

 ## Special thanks to